Citroën C3 Aircross: Engines

-Restyling (AI58R ; 2016)
+Restyling (AI58R; 2015)

-In the end of 2015, a facelifted version of the C3 Aircross was introduced in South America as a model for 2016.
+In the end of 2015, a facelifted version of the C3 AirCross was introduced in South America as a model for 2016.
 The most significant changes are a new front end.
 The non-Aircross version (C3 Picasso) was dropped.

-The name of the C3 Aircross was changed to Citroën Aircross.
+The name of the C3 AirCross was changed to Citroën Aircross.

 In 2016, Citroën revealed a showcar based on the Aircross, called Aircross Beach Crosser.

-The production of the Aircross ended late 2020.
+The production of the Aircross ended early 2021.

 Reviews

-Autoblog.com reviewed the C3 Aircross, giving a mostly negative review to aspects and features of the vehicle.
+Autoblog.com reviewed the C3 AirCross, giving a mostly negative review to aspects and features of the vehicle.
 The basic X model launched with no airbags, ABS, or temperature sensor; the last of which they consider to be a necessity in the hot Latin American climate.
 They criticised the boot, calling it awkward and complicated since it can only open once an arm carrying the spare tyre has been unlocked and swung out of the way, which increases the space required for parking.

 Further, in their review, they complained that the dashboard mounted displays were difficult for the driver to see comfortably, echoing concerns CNET had when reviewing the C3 Picasso, where they called the displays "not particularly readable" and possibly dangerous to use while driving.

-Only one engine is available for the C3 Aircross; a 1.6-litre HDi used in other Citroën cars, including the Latin American market's C3 Picasso.
+Only one engine is available for the C3 AirCross; a 1.6-litre HDi used in other Citroën cars, including the Latin American market's C3 Picasso.
 Autoblog.coms review was favourable to it since it performed very well in the Aircross off-road, although it was noisy on road.
 They found no discernible issues with the suspension, which handled well on and off the road, traversing irregular terrain without issues.